MrSilaz/mfa_email/README.md

 # TYPO3 Extension ``mfa_mail``

-This extension adds the E-Mail MFA provider to TYPO3, available for TYPO3 v11 ans TYPO3 v12.
+This extension adds the E-Mail MFA provider to TYPO3, available for TYPO3 v11 and TYPO3 v12.

 ## Installation